semihtok/TSQL-Extensions/README.md

-# TSQL-Extensions
+# TSQL-Templates
-Extensions for boring things in TSQL
+Templates for boring things in TSQL